-As for soy sauce, as travelers with celiac disease know all too well, most soy sauce contains wheat, and is thus off the table.
+As for soy sauce, travelers with celiac disease know all too well that most soy sauce contains wheat, and is thus off the table.

 Advance notice may not be possible if you’re grabbing a meal on the fly.
-But for special meals, and ryokan stays, it’s essential that you voice your dietary needs at the time of booking.
+But for special meals and ryokans (Japanese-style inns), it’s essential that you voice your dietary needs at the time of booking.